usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     $ git clone git@github.com:your_name_here/{{ cookiecutter.project_slug }}.git

-3. Install dependecies.
+3. Install dependencies.
 There are useful commands in the makefile, that depend on `pre-commit` and `conda-merge`.
 These can be installed in the local environment with `pip`, or `conda/mamba`, or across environments with `pipx` or `condax`.
 For example, we do the following::

    $ for x in pre-commit tox ; do condax install $x; done